siawyoung/cathode/README.md

 ## Colour Generation

-To generate the colours, Cathode makes use of Colibri.
+To generate the colours, Cathode makes use of [Colibri](https://github.com/arcanis/colibri.js/).
 Colibri can invoked by the browser, or it can be run with Node and the values precomputed and stored in a Hugo data file (located in `/data/colours.json`).
 The latter (precomputing) is recommended, as using Colibri on the browser incurs a noticeable performance hit.

 To precompute the values, `cd` into the Cathode folder and run `npm run processColours`.
-This will require you to have `cairo` installed on your system, which is not part of the `npm install` process.
+This will require you to have `Cairo` installed on your system, which is not part of the `npm install` process.

 This script will loop through all your posts and look at the `cover` field, and then look in the `static` folder for a file with the corresponding filename, and then run Colibri with that filename.